rollthecloudinc/druid/readme.txt

 ----------------------------------

 1.)
 Go to config file and fill in database connection info 2.)
+Set write permissions on root library directory 3.)
 Include or run main.php

 NOTE: The first time main.php is ran it will crawl through the defined database in the config file and generate all base